netsec-ethz/scion-tutorials/content/general_scion_configuration/local_top.md

          keys/
              as-sig.key
 ```

+!!! warning "Running smaller topology"
+    Running default SCION topology **requires significant amount of system resources**.
+This might not be possible on IoT devices like Raspberry PI or Virtual machines.
+For this reason using smaller topology is recommended.
+To generate smaller topology you can use predefined  definition of tiny topology in following way:

+    ```
+    ./scion.sh topology -c topology/Tiny.topo
+    ```

+    After changing contents of `gen` directory it is necessary to [restart SCION infrastructure](/scion_tricks/changing_gen_dir/#restarting-scion-infrastructure)

 ** This command will delete any previous `gen` directory.
 Make sure to back it up before, if necessary! **